 Introduction to Case Statement in Tableau

 The CASE statement or CASE function in Tableau is a part of logical functions.
 It is similar to the IF statement in a way that it goes on checking the condition one by one.
 However, the difference between the two lies in the fact that a CASE statement considers conditions as cases and hence the name.
 The central element to the CASE function is the expression which the function needs to evaluate.
 Further, the function compares the expression to a sequence of values one by one.
 When the expression matches any value then the corresponding value is returned as the result.

 Using CASE statement – A step-by-step approach

-The syntax of the CASE function in Tableau is as shown below.
+The syntax of the CASE statement in Tableau is as shown below.

 WHEN <value 1> THEN <return result 1>